Mani-1703/RISC-V-based-MYTH-Workshop/Day5/README.md

 - Verifying a pipelined design isn't just "does the ALU work" — the final test here explicitly proves data survives a full store→load round trip through memory, which exercises the load-shadow and dmem-interface logic together

 ---

-## What's left for a complete submission

-This completes the 5-day lab sequence.
-The workshop's own course page additionally asks for **one capstone project** (Branch Predictor, a custom RISC-V instruction, or GEMM/Convolution on this core) in a `Project/` folder — that isn't present in this repo yet.
-Worth confirming whether that's still required before treating the submission as fully complete.